Cervical Screening Programme - Coverage Statistics [Management Information]

-Information in this quarterly release is presented at GP Practice, Clinical Commissioning Group (CCG) and Local Authority levels and is accessible via an online interactive dashboard.
+Information in this quarterly publication is presented at Primary Care, Clinical Commissioning Group (CCG) and Local Authority levels.
+Data are published in 3 separate online interactive dashboards.

 - Support Primary Care, Clinical Commissioning Groups (CCG) and Local Authorities to pinpoint cervical screening coverage for their GP practices, CCG or Local Authority.